Service of Process/Proof of Service

 - Appearance, Stipulation and Waiver

-Filing an Appearance, Stipulation and Waiver is a way a party can tell the court they know about a pending case even if they did not receive any other official notice (service).
+This is a way a party can tell the court they know about a law case even if they did not receive any other official notice (service).
 This form is usually used if the parties have reached a complete agreement.
+If this form is filed, there is no need to prove the service of a Summons and Petition nor with any other previously filed papers.

 - The Filing of a Response (or Answer)

 It is not necessary to prove that you have formally served the Summons and Petition (or Complaint) if the other party files a Response (or Answer).
-By filing the Response (or Answer) the other party shows that he/she knows about the legal action and agrees to the Court hearing the case.
+By filing the Response (or Answer) the other party shows that they know about the legal action and agrees to the Court hearing the case.

-A General Appearance acts like the service of process because the other party, or his or her attorney, comes into court or files papers with the court in a way that shows consent to the court hearing the matters in the law case.
+A General Appearance acts like the service of process because the other party, or their attorney, comes into court or files papers with the court in a way that shows consent to the court hearing the matters in the law case.

-- In this situation the other party waives his or her right to object to the way they were told about the case or the court that will hear the case.
+- In this situation the other party waives their right to object to the way they were told about the case or the court that will hear the case.
 (Note: if the person makes a "Special Appearance" to object to the court hearing the case, the person is not waiving their right to proper service of papers.)

-- The other person does not waive his or her right to object to the orders you request.
+- The other person does not waive their right to object to the orders you request.